tianocore/edk2-pytool-library/docs/contributor/publishing.md

 1. Navigate to the [Milestones](https://github.com/tianocore/edk2-pytool-library/milestones)
    section on the Pull requests page
-2. Click `New Milestone` and create a new tag that should be the last release with the patch version + 1.
+2. Click `New Milestone` and create a new tag that should be the last release with the patch version + 1
 3. Click `Create milestone`
+4. Close the old milestone for the latest release tag

 NOTE: Feel free to add additional sections to the release notes as necessary.
 The release is not immediate.
 A pipeline will be queued that will perform final